 The Department of English offers several faculty-led summer study abroad programs.
-Students interested in study abroad should contact the Director of Undergraduate Studies in
+These programs give you an opportunity to immerse yourself in a new location, while studying alongside other ECU students.
+If you are interested, please contact the Director of Undergraduate Studies in

-English, or they can review the College's study abroad opportunities and the University's Pirates Abroad opportunities.
+English.
+You may also find the College's study abroad opportunities and the University's Pirates Abroad opportunities helpful.

-Students from East Carolina University wing their way to London, England, each summer for 3 weeks of studying the
+You will wing your way to London, England for three weeks of studying the

 literature, art, design, culture, and folklore of one of the most

 vibrant, culturally-rich cities/countries in the world.
 If you’re

 interested in traveling to London, seeing the sights, and earning 6

 undergraduate or graduate credits, this is the opportunity for you!